watershed implementation plan central va

 The Virginia Department of Environmental Quality (DEQ) has contracted CVPDC to coordinate the region’s Phase III Watershed Implementation Plan (WIP).
 The CVPDC is working in partnership with the Virginia DEQ and other stakeholders to reduce nitrogen, phosphorus, and sediment loads affecting the Chesapeake Bay Total Maximum Daily Load (TMDL).
 This collaboration involves providing educational resources to the region and offering technical assistance to local governments and other stakeholders.

-The 2025 Water Relief Grant Guide: This guide details the grant's goals, requirements, eligible activities and timeline.
+CVPDC Water Relief Grant Guide: Details grant goals, requirements, eligible activities, and timeline.

 2019 CVPDC WIP Activities